Types of MRI Machines – MRI Manufacturers, Teslas, and Models

 You can find different types of MRI machines for diverse applications, with various magnetic strengths, capabilities, and price ranges.

 So, how to know which one suits your needs the best?

-In this guide, we strive to give you a comprehensive overview of the many options you may consider when purchasing an MRI machine.
+In this guide, we give you a comprehensive overview of types of MRI machines and the many options you may consider when purchasing an MRI machine.

 If you prefer, you can sign up for our e-mail course, which will walk you through the main points of this article.
 That will also give access to this article as an e-book you can download.

 Get the MRI mail course

 You can also watch our video explaining MRI scanner pricing:

 How Does an MRI Scanner Differ from a CT Scanner?

 CT and MRI are similar in capabilities in terms of scanning internally and offering cross-sectional images, but how do they compare to one another?